 During the meeting of project “GoSmart BSR” partners, a workshop was held with external experts from Poland, Latvia, Germany and Lithuania involved in the project.
 Experts gave an added value by expressing their opinions on the policy paper on TransS3 methodology developed by project partners, as well as on the goals and importance of the project itself in the Baltic Sea Region.
 One of the main questions the workshop tried to address was about the sustainability of the results of “GoSmart BSR”.

-About the importance of the project expresses “GoSmart BSR” external expert and director of the Institute of Environmental Solutions in Vidzeme, Latvia, Inese Suija-Markova.
+“GoSmart BSR” external expert and director of the Institute of Environmental Solutions in Vidzeme, Latvia, Inese Suija-Markova emphasizes the importance of the project.
 “We live in an era where technologies are developing very fast, human handwork are gradually replaced by robots, an increasingly intense struggle for valuable employees takes place.
 Big companies are becoming bigger and competition in different markets is intensifying.
 In order to survive and develop, despite the challenge regions are facing, they need innovative, viable companies, sustainable thinking policymakers, creative and productive employees.
-Regions that are experiencing a lack of certain resources, for example, human resources, knowledge, technology or natural resources, require co-operation partners that can help minimize these disadvantages, and, in turn, make strengths stronger.
+Regions that are experiencing a lack of certain resources, for example, human resources, knowledge, technology or natural resources, require cooperation partners that can help minimize these disadvantages, and, in turn, make strengths stronger.
 The “GoSmart BSR” project helps to define the strengths and development priorities of its region, to evaluate it in the context of the development trends of other regions, to successfully identify cooperation partners and, by sharing resources with them, promote the development of the business environment and the creation of new jobs,” is convinced Inese Suija-Markova.